 In addition to the lectures and classroom courses, many lab courses allow students to gain hands-on experience by learning and working in garages as part of their internship or cooperative education opportunities.
 In fact, they may complete internships in specialized areas of vehicle mechanics.
 In addition to problem-solving skills, students also develop the analytical, technical and communication skills needed in this profession.
 Topics of study can include the following options:

 - Engine, suspension and steering performance

 Employment Outlook and Salary Info

-According to the U.S. Bureau of Labor Statistics (BLS), automotive service technicians are expected to experience average employment growth between 2014 and 2024, with the BLS predicting that jobs will increase by 5% percent during the decade (www.bls.gov).
-Increasing numbers of vehicles on the road, as well as their increasing lifespan, contribute to the rising employment in this field.
-As of May 2015, automotive service technicians earned a median annual wage of $37,850, reported the BLS.
+According to the U.S. Bureau of Labor Statistics (BLS), automotive service technicians are expected to experience below average employment growth between 2018 and 2028, with the BLS predicting that jobs will decrease by 1% percent during the decade (www.bls.gov).
+Increasing numbers of vehicles on the road, as well as their increasing lifespan, may contribute to employment in this field.
+As of May 2018, automotive service technicians earned a median annual wage of $40,710, reported the BLS.